Get your home 'guest-ready' for the holidays with these fabulously festive Christmas decorating ideas for every room of the home.

 If you're lucky enough to have an open fire, utilize the space over the festive season by placing real wooden logs in there when the fire is not in use.
 Not only is it a great storage space, but it also creates the feeling of being in a rustic wooden lodge - the dream winter escape in December.

 The kitchen can be a tricky area to decorate for the festive season, but one easy way to do it is to place a garland or a string of fairy lights across your cooker hood or on top of your kitchen cabinets, if you have a gap between the top of the cabinets and the ceiling.

 A simpler way of adding some decor to your kitchen is to adorn it with as many wreaths as you can fit.
 A great place to put them is either on your cooker hood, or on the backs of any bar stools or dining table chairs you might have.
 Just be sure to use them sparingly if you only have a small kitchen space, as it could quickly overwhelm your cooking and dining area.

-When it comes to styling it, Jess suggests, "Grouping decor items of similar colours or textures can create a lovely minimalist look—or if kitsch is more your thing then the more eclectic the collection of decor on the tray then the better!"
+When it comes to styling it, Jess suggests, "Grouping decor items of similar colors or textures can create a lovely minimalist look.
+Or if kitsch is more your thing then the more eclectic the collection of decor on the tray then the better!"

-21. Put Christmas treats and goodies in clear glass jars
+23. Put Christmas treats and goodies in glass jars

-Another very easy way to create a festive vibe in your home is simply to fill some glass jars (or plastic jars, if you have kids around), to the brim with Christmas candy –think candy canes, gingerbread, Christmas cookies, chocolate coins, or any of best Christmas food gifts that you love to eat over the holidays.
+This simple idea is another very easy way to create a festive feel in your home is simply to fill some glass jars, As if you were organizing a pantry, to the brim with Christmas candy –think candy canes, gingerbread, Christmas cookies, chocolate coins, or any of best Christmas food gifts that you love to eat over the holidays.

-24. Place two mini Christmas trees either side of your front door
+26. Place mini trees either side of your front door

 An easy way to decorate your front porch for Christmas is to place small Christmas trees either side of your door, if you have the space.
 Perhaps the simplest way to achieve this is to buy potted Christmas trees, which you can get from all good outdoor/garden retailers, and opt for a height of either 2ft or 3ft depending on the area you have to work with.
 Pop some fairy lights on them and you're good to go!

-If you're not keen to spend too much time decorating the outside of your home (we spend most of our time inside, anyway), then a very easy decor tip for your front garden or porch is to just drape some fairy lights across your shrubbery or plants.
-Tangle them up in any hedges you have, drape them across potted plants, or wind them round the trunk of any trees in your yard.
-A quick, easy, and affordable way to add a festive touch to the outside of your house.
+If you're not keen to spend too much time decorating the outside of your home (we spend most of our time inside, anyway), then a very easy decor tip for your front garden or porch is to just drape some fairy lights across your shrubbery or best garden plants.

-28. Style your stairs with an oversized wreath
+30. Style your stairs with a show-stopping garland

 Another room, another garland – they truly are the decor gift that keeps on giving.
-Jess suggests, "To give your hallway a spruce try winding a garland up your staircase bannisters.
+Jess suggests, "To give your hallway spruce try winding a garland up your staircase banisters.
 There’s no need to confine the festive cheer to your main living areas."

-Your garland can go either on top of your bannister or on the side – either will be striking.
+Your garland can go either on top of your banister or on the side – either will be striking.
 While you could put a regular-sized garland here, an oversized one will add some drama to your entryway.
 Add pops of color by hanging Christmas ornaments from the foliage.

 Don't be afraid to go a little OTT with your Christmas decor ideas – in fact, it can look amazing.
-Xander Shreenan suggests that Christmas decorating ideas 2021 will see people go big: "Keeping within the theme of monochromatic schemes, I predict people will go more modern with a maximalist flair."
+Xander Shreenan suggests that Christmas decorating ideas in 2022 will see people go big: "Keeping within the theme of monochromatic schemes, I predict people will go more modern with a maximalist flair."

-So why not embrace the maximalist trend in your Christmas decorating ideas by adorning your banister with huge, oversized baubles?
-The DIY papier-mache ones are brilliant—or, you can order them in a multitude of different colors and sizes, but best of all they are super easy to make but SO effective.
+So why not embrace the maximalist trend in your Christmas decorating ideas by adorning your banister with huge, oversized paper pom-poms?
+The DIY papier-mache ones are brilliant – you can order them in a multitude of different colors and sizes, but best of all they are super easy to make but SO effective.